zubanls/zuban/README.md

 - hasattr narrowing uses `Any` instead of `object`
 - `a: int; callable(a)` will narrow a to be a callable that returns Any and takes any paramaters
 - Enum value when a = 1 and b = '' will be Any for no reason
+- total_ordering fills functions with an Any return type if the other functions return not None